stardust66/ng-lab-face-recognition/README.md

 appropriately.

 ## Notebook
-In the notebook `Embeddings_Test.ipynb`, I've been exploring the embeddings and building a simple face recognizer.
-If the GitHub notebook viewer doesn't work, use jupyter's [nbviewer](https://nbviewer.jupyter.org/) and paste in the notebook URL or click [here](https://nbviewer.jupyter.org/github/StPauls-Computer-Science/ng-lab-face-recognition/blob/master/Embeddings_Test.ipynb).
+In the notebook `Facial Recognition with FaceNet.ipynb`, I've been exploring the embeddings and building a simple face recognizer.

 #### A Note About Test Images
 I've provided three pictures of myself and Sam Henderson, who agreed to have